 Now with your mold cavity fully waxed, it’s ready for resin and fiberglass.
 Take some catalyze resin with a brush and dab it in.
 Make sure all surfaces are coated thoroughly.
 This preliminary application helps prevent air pockets from forming under the fiberglass cloth.

-Step 3: Application of Fiberglass Cloth to Mold Cavity
+Step 3: Apply Fiberglass Cloth to the Mold Cavity

 The kind of polyester resin used for fiberglass is called laminating resin.
 Because it is applied in thin layers, more catalyst is added to provide heat for curing.
 For this reason, fiberglass laminating resin is not recommended for thick section casting.
 The excess heat buildup in a thicker portion of resin liable to crack or cause other issues.